tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 	3. Optimize at the system level

 ## Types of Risks
-Can be categorized by cause of risk or nature o
+Can be categorized by cause of risk or nature of loss or both
+1. **Health risk analysis** Determine potential diseases and losses of life affecting humans, animals, and plants
+2. **Safety Risk Analysis** Estimate potential harms caused by accidents (climate conditions, earthquakes, brush fires)
+3. **Security Risk Analysis** Estimate access and harm caused due to war, terrorism, riot, crime
+4. **Financial Risk Analysis**

 # Additional Content
 ---